-You have to admit that rolls are much easier to serve than a loaf of bread that needs to be sliced.
+You have to admit that using this mini frozen bread dough recipe will be much easier to serve than a loaf of bread that needs to be sliced.
 SO I decided to figure out how to make this traditional Italian dish a bit smaller.

 What is the significance of Easter bread?